DFE-Digital/teaching-vacancies-design-history/app/posts/2021-10-20-application-management.md

   items:
   - text: Round three research playback
     href: https://docs.google.com/presentation/d/1-yMUFPcmjOxjsXIIbD4F5YnJ-rl1wBzaJbTEvd8vPP0/edit#slide=id.gdd98bfbeb2_0_792
+tags:
+ - searching_for_a_job
 ---

 {% from "figure/macro.njk" import appFigure with context %}

 A snapshot of the flows we tested in round three of the end-to-end application journey in November 2021.

 ## Dashboards